ecmwf/datacube-spec/readme.md

 * A **query** is a span of keys for describing a set of objects
 * A **request** is a query or key, plus a **verb** specifying an action to be taken on those objects

-Any of these can be represented in four principle formats:
+These objects can be expressed in any of the following four principal formats:
-* The MARS native format
+* MARS native format
 * JSON
 * YAML
 * URL query string

-Different service interfaces require the MARS language to be represented in certains ways.
-This repository aims to provide a definitive specification of the syntax, and tools to perform validation and translation consistently.
+Due to varying requirements across different service interfaces and protocols, the MARS language must be represented in multiple formats.
+This repository provides a comprehensive specification of the MARS syntax in different formats, and includes tools for consistent validation and translation of the language.

 # Datacubes

-A datacube is a multidimensional dataset, where individual objects are described by specifying a dictionary of metadata describing their location on different axes.
-For example, a key describing a specific object in a meteorological datacube specifies a location on each axis:
+A datacube is a multidimensional dataset, characterized by individual objects each defined by a set of metadata.
+This metadata acts as coordinates, specifying the object's position across various axes of the datacube.
+For instance, within a meteorological datacube, a key might define an object's location using the following axes:

 ```json
 {